jentery/dh150/index.md

 ### M 6 January

 Hello!
 It's day one.
+Please read the syllabus when you have a moment.

 ## What Are Media?

 This module defines and prompts discussion about key terms, including "media" and "fiction," used throughout the course.
-It also engages fundamental questions of message and address.
+It also engages fundamental questions of message and address in studies of media and fiction.

 ### R 9 January